 In 2008, Zoria Farms sold the company to Z Foods, and the EEOC said seven of the 10 workers were denied hire in retaliation for their complaints.
 The EEOC's case against Z Foods is still pending in federal court.

 Melissa Barrios, director of the EEOC's Fresno Local Office, said, "Workers who report sexual harassment in the workplace - even if they were not the direct victims - are protected from retaliation under the laws enforced by the EEOC.
 Employers cannot fire workers who exercise their federal right to report harassment in the workplace."

 The EEOC is responsible for enforcing federal laws against employment discrimination.

-Related: FRUIT PROCESSING PLANT SUED FOR SEXUAL ASSAULT, HARASSMENT null
+Related: FRUIT PROCESSING PLANT SUED FOR SEXUAL ASSAULT, HARASSMENT

 Zoria Farms settles farmworker sexual harassment, retaliation case

 More TOP STORIES News